Étienne de Veniard, Sieur de Bourgmont: The Padouca

-On October 18, Bourgmont encountered the Padouca.
+On October 18, Bourgmont encountered the Padouca on the upper Little Arkansas River.
 Eighty of the Padouca rode out on horses to meet the French and took them back to the camp.
 The number of horses indicates that the Padouca at this time held more horses than did the Kaw and the other Indians living further east.
 The identity of the people whom Bourgmont met with has been much debated by historians.
 The French later referred to the Comanche as Padouca.
 Most historians and anthropologists have come to agree that Bourgmont's Padouca were likely the Apache Indians.

 Bourgmont was given an honored welcome.
-With his son and two other French explorers, he was seated on a buffalo robe; they were carried to the tent (tipi?) of the Padouca chief for a great feast.
+With his son and two other French explorers, he was seated on a buffalo robe; they were carried to the dwelling of the Padouca chief for a great feast.
 The next day Bourgmont assembled his trade goods and divided them into lots.
 The following is the list:

-one pile of fusils [guns], one of sabers, one of pickaxes, one of axes, one of gunpowder, one of balls, one of red Limbourg cloth, another of blue Limbourg cloth, one of mirrors, one of Flemish knives, two other piles of another kind of knives, one of shirts, one of scissors, one of combs, one of gunflints, one of wadding extractors, six portions of vermillion, one lot of awls, one of large hawk beads, one of beads of mixed sizes, one of small beans, one of fine brass wire, another of heavier brass wire for making necklaces, another of rings, and another of vermillion cases.
+one pile of fusils [guns], one of sabers, one of pickaxes, one of axes, one of gunpowder, one of balls, one of red Limbourg cloth, another of blue Limbourg cloth, one of mirrors, one of Flemish knives, two other piles of another kind of knives, one of shirts, one of scissors, one of combs, one of gunflints, one of wadding extractors, six portions of vermillion, one lot of awls, one of large hawk beads, one of beads of mixed sizes, one of small beans, one of fine brass wire, another of heavier brass wire for making necklaces, another of rings, and another of vermillion cases.Journal, October 19.

-The Padouca (or Apache) had never seen such a variety of European goods.
-They were frightened of the guns.
+After pronouncements by both Bourgmont and the head Padouca chief, Bourgmont invited the chiefs to freely take what they wanted of the merchandise.
+The Padouca had never seen such a variety of European goods.
+They were frightened of the guns when the French handled them.

+Attended by leaders of Iowas, Otos, Missouris, Kaws, and Skiri Pawnees, Bourgmont addressed an assembly of 200 of the Padouca chiefs, proposing the avdantages of peace among all tribes under their French King.
+The represented tribes, long hostile to each other, all used and combatted over the same buffalo hunting grounds.
+As such, the chiefs expressed eagerness for peace as each desired security on the common buffalo hunting grounds.